Ackerman's 'Fifth Act' focuses on the final week of U.S. involvement in Afghanistan - NewsBreak

 The Taliban focus on the Islamic State whose attacks target the Shiite minority

-In the week after Ayman al-Zawahiri was killed in a U.S. drone strike in Kabul, Afghanistan saw anti-U.S. protests and a deadly ISIS-claimed attack on a Shia mosque.
 The U.S. drone strike that killed al-Qaida leader Ayman al-Zawahiri exposed the ongoing threat from al-Qaida in Afghanistan, but the Taliban are focused on the Islamic State.
 NPR's Arezou Rezvani reports from Kabul.
+AREZOU REZVANI, BYLINE: When you ask Afghans what's changed since the Taliban's return to power a year...

 FBI searches Trump's Florida home as part of presidential records probe